 Q. How long should I fry a turkey?

-The total time varies depending on the size of the turkey.
-Experts recommend that you cook the turkey 3 to 4 minutes per pound.
+The total frying time varies depending on the size of the turkey.
+Experts recommend cooking the turkey 3 to 4 minutes per pound.

 Q. How do I clean my turkey fryer?

 After removing the used cooking oil, add degreasing dishwashing soap and fill the pot with hot water.
-Be sure cooking tools, such as fryer racks or steaming racks, are covered with hot water; then use a rough sponge or brush to scrub away the grime.
+Make sure cooking tools, such as fryer racks or steaming racks, are covered with hot water, too.
+Then use a rough sponge or brush to scrub away any grime.